alex3msk/Runnig-Log/README.md

 <a id="readme-top"></a>
-# Training Log for Running Club
+# Training Log for a Running Club

 <!-- ABOUT THE PROJECT -->
 ## About The Project